fkleedorfer/aic2014/README.md

 SPECIFIED as the environment variable 'ONION_CONF_DIR'.
 To pass it to a java program, use the vm argument -DONION_CONF_DIR=[the-folder-where-you-copied_code/onion/conf]

+Logging: the logging framework in use is slf4j, using the logback implementation.
+It is configured through the logback.xml file in the conf folder.
+However, that file must be specified as an environment variable 'logging.config' for it to be found by the logging system.

 2.2 Running locally during development
 --------------------------------------
 2.2.1 Configuration